Purdue University Office of Admissions logo

 • Develop good time management and study skills.
 High school is right around the corner.

-PARENT TIPS
+PARENT & GUARDIAN TIPS

-• Talk with a Financial Advisor about the cost of college and your options.
+• Talk with a financial advisor about the cost of college and your options.

 • Encourage your student to explore their interests.